askorama/orama/README.md

 })
 ```

-If you are using Node.js without ESM, please see the [usage with CommonJS](#usage-with-commonjs) section below on how to properly require Orama.

-Orama will only index string properties, but will allow you to set and store
-additional data if needed.
+Orama will only index properties specified in the schema but will allow you to set and store additional data if needed.

 Once the db instance is created, you can start adding some documents: